Coxarthrosis: Causes, Symptoms, and Modern Treatment Methods

 Innovative and alternative methods

-• Stem cell therapy: This experimental method uses the body's own stem cells to regenerate joint cartilage.
-Research in this area is promising, but further studies are needed to confirm long-term efficacy.
+• Stem cell therapy: This experimental method uses autologous stem cells to regenerate joint cartilage.
+Research in this area is promising, but further studies are needed to confirm the long-term efficacy.

-• PRP Therapy (Platelet Rich Plasma): Autologous blood therapy to promote healing and reduce inflammation.
-PRP therapy uses growth factors in the blood to promote tissue regeneration.
+• PRP therapy (Platelet Rich Plasma): Autologous blood therapy to promote healing and reduce inflammation.
+PRP therapy uses the growth factors in the blood to promote tissue regeneration.

-• Acupuncture and other complementary approaches: These methods can be supportive in alleviating symptoms.
-Acupuncture can relieve pain and improve mobility, while other complementary therapies like yoga and tai chi can promote overall health.
+• Acupuncture and other complementary approaches: These methods can be supportive in relieving symptoms.
+Acupuncture can reduce pain and improve mobility, while other complementary therapies such as yoga and tai chi can promote overall health.

 Prevention and self-management